 Refugee’s Journey to the Municipality training presentation

 An existing presentation makes organizing a training session easier.
 Download and save the presentation to use in your training!
-You can download the PowerPoint presentation* from the Publications page of our website.
+You can download the PowerPoint presentation* here: English/Finnish/Swedish.

 Refugee’s Journey to the Municipality training recording

 The training recording is a good option for independent study, for example for decision-makers, journalists and various professionals.
 You can distribute the recording freely within your network and for example share it with people who registered for but were unable to attend the Refugee’s Journey to the Municipality training which you organized.
 You can find the recording in English, Finnish and Swedish here.

 ”The path of a person who is integrating was a good summary of everything that takes place.
 Some things were familiar, but it was useful to form an understanding of the full picture.
 The practical examples were really enlightening and very concretely showed what kind of things we easily consider self-evident.”

 The Refugee’s Journey to the Municipality training materials can be used freely and free of charge for non-commercial educational purposes and to support integration.
 We hope that especially experts working at the ELY Centres and for the wellbeing service counties as well as municipalities’ integration support specialists will find the materials and use them in their work.